Girl Scouts love participating in

 Girl Scout Leadership Day

-on April 22.
-Originally designed to honor adult volunteers who led
+April 22.
+Originally designed to honor adult volunteers who led Girl

-Girl Scout troops, over the years Leader’s Day has evolved to
+Scout troops, over the years Leader’s Day has evolved to recognize the

 Girl Scout Week